DIY Oil Change: Save Money at Home

-Changing your carβs oil is one of the most fundamental and rewarding DIY maintenance tasks you can learn.
-Not only can it save you a bit of money, but it also gives you a better understanding of your vehicle and the satisfaction of knowing youβve played a direct role in its upkeep.
-While it might seem daunting at first, with the right tools, a little patience, and this comprehensive guide, youβll be able to tackle this essential job with confidence.
+Changing your car’s oil is one of the most fundamental and rewarding DIY maintenance tasks you can learn.
+Not only can it save you a bit of money, but it also gives you a better understanding of your vehicle and the satisfaction of knowing you’ve played a direct role in its upkeep.
+It can seem daunting the first time, but with the right tools, a little patience, and this step-by-step guide from Nick, you’ll be able to tackle it with confidence.

-This guide will walk you through every step of the process, from gathering your supplies to safely disposing of the old oil.
-Weβll cover the βwhy,β the βwhat,β and the βhowβ to ensure your DIY oil change is a success.
+As your North Canton mechanic since 2009, we’ll walk you through every step of the process, from gathering your supplies to safely disposing of the old oil.
+We’ll cover the “why,” the “what,” and the “how” to ensure your DIY oil change is a success.

 Lubrication: Engine oil lubricates the many moving parts within your engine, reducing friction and preventing wear and tear.
 Without it, your engine would quickly overheat and seize.